-We have a teen in our neighborhood that wants to be a policeman when he's an adult.
-To encourage him to follow his dream and be the best person he can be Tony made him a wooden wall flag.
+We have a teen in our neighborhood who wants to be a policeman when he's an adult.
+To encourage him to follow his dream and be the best person he can be, Tony made him a DIY wooden American flag for his wall.

 This one has the blue line and removable hangers to hang to his airsoft guns.